YetAnotherNerd/whatlastgenre/README.md

 ## Configuration

 An empty configuration file will be created on the first run.
-The score modifiers/multipliers for sources and score_{up,down} can be tuned in the source, but act with caution.

 ### Example configuration file
 	[whatcd]